kyma-project/community/guidelines/internal-guidelines/new-repository-settings.md

 ![Branch protection rules](../../assets/branch-protection-rules.png)

-In Kyma, these rules are defined in the Prow [`config.yaml`](https://github.com/kyma-project/test-infra/blob/master/prow/config.yaml) file and handled by a Prow component called [Branch Protector](https://github.com/kyma-project/test-infra/blob/master/docs/prow/prow-architecture.md#branch-protector).
+In Kyma, the protection rules are defined in the Prow [`config.yaml`](https://github.com/kyma-project/test-infra/blob/master/prow/config.yaml) file and handled by a Prow component called [Branch Protector](https://github.com/kyma-project/test-infra/blob/master/docs/prow/prow-architecture.md#branch-protector).

 If you add a new repository in:
 - `kyma-project`, you do not need to add a new entry to the Prow `config.yaml` file as the branch protection is already defined for [all repositories](https://github.com/kyma-project/test-infra/blob/master/prow/config.yaml#L380) within this organization.
 The only exception is if you want to specify additional rules that are not handled by Prow.